Viral-MediaLab/openPDS/README.md

 __Contributors__: The dev branch is for ongoing development.
 Please submit pull requests to this brach.

 ## Getting started with openPDS
+Current version of openPDS will expire on January 1st, 2020 due to Python 2.7 reaching the end of its life.

 (You must have python pip, virtualenv, and mongodb server installed on your machine)

 ```sh